HL7/davinci-ecdx/input/pagecontent/requesting-attachments.md

 ### Data Elements for Requesting Attachments

 The following data elements are needed to associate an attachment to a claim or prior authorization when requesting attachments.
-They have been mapped to the [CDex Task Attachment Request Profile] elements and their corresponding x12n 277 and 278 response analogs in the following table:
+They have been mapped to the [CDex Task Attachment Request Profile] elements <span class="bg-danger" markdown="1">and their corresponding x12n 277 and 278 response analogs</span><!-- new-content --> in the following table:

 {% include requests-277_278.md %}